-Singer/songwriter/bandleader Josie Cotton hails from Dallas Texas.
+Singer/songwriter/producer Josie Cotton hails from Dallas, Texas.
 In the early 1980s, Cotton had an international hit with “Johnny Are You Queer?” which was included on the soundtrack of the seminal film Valley Girl.
-She also appeared in the film with her band the Party Crashers as well as Jackass Number Two.
+She appeared in the film with her band the Party Crashers, and later in the notorious Jackass Number Two.
 Josie is known for her quirky stylizations and musical experimentation from pop to rockabilly, electronica, swamp, lounge, Western, garage rock and beyond.
 She has to date recorded seven albums including Invasion of the B-Girls, a collection of B-movie theme songs (great songs from bad movies) from the 1960s and ‘70s, which included liner notes by John Waters who noted, “Josie Cotton has made the unlistenable unforgettable.”